mxvsh/floxum/README.md

 ## Installation

-> The installation will also work for the projects which are already using Strapi.
+> The installation will also work for existing Strapi project.

 ### Step 1